Paul Goldschmidt Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.19 team ERA ranks 29th among all MLB pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.